imanghafoori1/laravel-anypass/README.md

 2 - APP_DEBUG=true
 3 - ANY_PASS=true
 ```

 That way it is very unlikely to accidentally misconfigure your app to accept any wrong password on production server.

 We highly recommend to take a look to the source code.

+## Note

+You can not login with an invalid username or an invalid api token.
+Only the password checking is by-passed.

 # Installation